10 Reasons why your Apartment is so Hot

 You can control smart thermostats through apps.
 This means if you’re not at home, you can adjust the temperature from wherever you are.

-If vents are closed or blocked, the airflow will be disrupted.
-This will heighten the temperature in your apartment while increasing the burden on your AC.
+If air vents are closed or blocked, the airflow and air circulation will be disrupted.
+This will heighten the temperature in your apartment while increasing the burden on your central air conditioning unit.
 By improving the AC’s efficiency, it will lead to lower bills.
+Make sure to clean clogged air vents to improve the airflow.

 Keep your air vents open and clean at all times to improve cool air flow in your apartment.

-Without the windows open, the house can’t get rid of the heat through ventilation.
+Without the windows and doors open, the house can’t get rid of the heat through ventilation.
 The walls in the house will emit the heat that is absorbed from the people and things inside.

 Although modern houses do have insulated windows, most of the old houses don’t.
 If you live in such a place, it will be one of the primary reasons your apartment is so hot.
 It is common to experience sweltering temperatures, whether at night or during the day.

-Windows without insulation allow the heat to come in right away even if you’ve locked the door.
+Windows in hot apartments without insulation allow the heat to come in right away even if you’ve locked the door.
 The heat from the sun and the air-conditioning both escape through the windows, making the apartment even hotter.

 If there’s more than 2 people living in your small apartment, it’s likely the heat in your apartment is going to increase.
 This is because people give off body heat, which means more hot air gets trapped in your apartment.
 More people could also mean an increase in the frequency that the oven and stove are used, which are appliances that generate a lot of heat.

-If your AC isn’t large enough for your apartment, it will be unable to cool down your property, and hot air will still circulate.
+If your air conditioner isn’t large enough for your apartment, it will be unable to keep your apartment cool, and hot air will still circulate.
 Also, rooms that are located farther from the air conditioning will have increased temperatures.

 This will also increase humidity as the air conditioning won’t be able to take up as much moisture in the room.

-You may try to make up for the lack of cooler air by adding more fans and wall units.
+You may try to make up for the extra heat and the lack of cooler air by adding more fans and wall units.
 Upgrading your AC system would help solve the problem.
+Buying a box fan can be an effective way to keep your apartment cool.

 Maintenance is a necessary part of insulation systems.
 Despite the vital work that insulation systems do, they often go unrecognized.